qkunst/collectiemanagement/report.md

   as appraiser
     cannot appraise work outside scope
     can appraise work using ranges
-    can appraise work old style
+    cannot appraise a diptych at work level, but only at work set level can appraise work old style

 Manage Collection
   as admin
     editing a collection
     creating a sub-collection

+Signin in and out
+  should sign in a regular user using password login should not allow password login as admin user should allow oauth login as admin user should allow oauth login as never oauthed admin user

 Batch editor
   facility manager can scan works with batch editor